hootloot/SHS_CART/README.md

 4. Open ```start.py``` and read the code/comments

 > Read the comments for futher instructions and remember to ask for help when needed.
+> Read the terms you need to know, look back at them for refrence

 ### Terms To Know: